Manav9495/PixelCanvas/README.md

 ## License

-PixelCanvas is licensed under the [MIT License](LICENSE).
+PixelCanvas is licensed under the Apache License 2.0 (LICENSE).
 See the LICENSE file for more details.

 ## Contact

-For any questions or feedback, please reach out to [your-email@example.com].
+For any questions or feedback, please reach out to tyagimanav073@gmail.com.